devlooped/SponsorLink/readme.md

 - The release is not a draft.
 - The release body is not empty.
+- The tag is not a NuGet pre-release (for example `1.0.0-beta` or `v2.0.0-rc.1`), **or** the [force-announce marker](#html-comment-markers) is present.
+Pre-release is determined by parsing the tag as a NuGet version (a leading `v` is ignored); GitHub's pre-release checkbox is not used.
+This gate applies to both the X announcement and the GitHub discussion.
 - The release body contains at least one recognized section title (see below), **or** the [force-announce marker](#html-comment-markers) is present.
 - The release body does not contain the [skip-announce marker](#html-comment-markers).